VCTLabs/vct-edgerouter-bsp-platform/README.rst

 ::

   $ PATH=${PATH}:~/bin
-  $ mkdir beagleboard-bsp
+  $ mkdir edgerouter-bsp
-  $ cd beagleboard-bsp
+  $ cd edgerouter-bsp
-  $ repo init -u https://github.com/VCTLabs/vct-beagleboard-bsp-platform -b oe-fido
+  $ repo init -u https://github.com/VCTLabs/vct-edgerouter-bsp-platform -b oe-krogoth
   $ repo sync

 At the end of the commands you have every metadata you need to start work with.